Psychologist

 It is very important to go with what feels right for you as well as checking out the person and their credentials.
 The best professional in the world will not be able to effectively counsel you or provide effective therapy or coaching if you cannot relate to them and if you do not have confidence in them.
 You should be looking for a type of counseling or therapy that is effective with the kind of problem that you are experiencing, and you should be looking for a therapist who you are comfortable working with.
 It is critical that you feel comfortable with your counselor, therapist or coach.

-How Long Does Psychotherapy Take/ How Much Does It Cost?
+How Long Does Psychotherapy Take and What is the Cost?

 Neither of these question has an absolute answer.